 Think about the experience your customers are having right now.
 They’re likely at home, probably have a limited selection of food to cook with, and are missing their social circle.

 Okay, now start with the obvious.
 You need to get your wine experience on the web.

 This means virtual tastings, videos that talk about your wine (as if customers were there at your tasting room), and creating online meeting spaces for the people who want to enjoy your wine socially.
 Remember, for many, drinking good wine is social.

 Be sure to vet everyone you allow into your “meeting space” and make sure they’re 21+ years of age.

 For recording your own video content, right now you have to forget about being camera shy.
-You don’t have time for that right now.
 You’ll be rusty at first and nervous, but over time you’ll get better at being succinct, entertaining, and you might even dabble with video editing.
 Yeah!

 When you’re creating these virtual wine experiences, make sure you take some time away from the logistics and sit back to think about the actual experience your customer will have.
 I recommend stepping away from the computer and spending 10 minutes thinking about just this focus without any of the logistics.
 Start with the experience you want customers to have, then trickle down to logistics, keeping the experience in mind every step of the way.